robiulhr/cute-express/docs/guide/routing.md

 ## Route methods

-A route method is derived from one of the HTTP methods, and is attached to an instance of the tiny express class.
+A route method is derived from one of the HTTP methods, and is attached to an instance of the cute express class.

 The following code is an example of routes that are defined for the GET and the POST methods to the root of the app.